fedorenchik/PlanetVim/.vim/pack/basic/start/vim-test/README.md

 #### JavaScript

-Test runner detection for JavaScript works by checking which runner is listed in the package.json dependencies.
-If you have globally installed the runner make sure it's also listed in the dependencies.
+Test runner detection for JavaScript works by checking imports in test files and package.json dependencies.
+If you have globally installed the runner make sure it's also listed in the dependencies or imported in the test file.
 When you have multiple runners listed in the package.json dependencies you can specify a runner like so:

 ```vim
 let g:test#javascript#runner = 'jest'